Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 left elbow.
 The follower's hand should slide down your left forearm onto your right hand by the end of 4.
 You should be in an regular [handshake] or a [spiderman handshake] by the end of 5&6.

-#### Sugar push right shoulder slide outside turn

-This is an exit variation for the [sugar push right shoulder slide].

-Start in an [open] position.
-All the handwork and footwork is the same as in a [sugar push right shoulder slide], but the handwork changes on the 5&6.
-You should have a [handshake] or [spiderman handshake] by 4, so you can add styling to the anchor by raising your right hand to follower head-height on 5 while looking at your clock, and performing an outside turn on &6.
-Of course, the 5&6 outside turn should be a single, smooth motion because there will be no compression in the 3&4 to indicate an outside turn.

-The footwork and handwork for the follower should be very similar to a [sugar push outside pivot turn], except that there will be no compression in the 3&4 to indicate an outside turn.

 #### Sugar push left shoulder slide